 Acrylics are versatile and one of the most popular mediums for painting.
-It is easier than watercolor and oil to learn how to paint with acrylics on canvas but still, acrylics offer you an incredible variety of techniques and paintings look amazing and are sold for hundreds of thousands.
+It is easier than watercolor and oil to learn how to use acrylic paint on canvas but still, acrylics offer you an incredible variety of techniques and paintings look amazing and are sold for hundreds of thousands.

 All of it is here.
 I will guide you through the basic process that you will repeat again and again no matter what you’re painting.
 It is quite universal to start and it will be your base.
 After you will be more confident, you are free to break any rules and experiment!

 This article contains affiliate links.
 It means no extra cost for you but a little commission for me to support my hobby and blog.
 Thank you!

 This is the list of essential supplies and extra materials for acrylic painting.

 To buy at an art store or online: